-Spread over four floors, there is a lot of knowledge and historic rarities to soak in Basel Paper Mill.
+Spread over four floors, there is a lot of knowledge and historic rarities to soak in Basel Paper Museum.
 Everything from writing via printing to bookbinding is covered in this fun visit.

 Whether you start reflecting on something as mundane as a roll of toilet paper, or you end up getting amazed by the beauty of calligraphy, you will never look at the paper with the same eyes again!

 Opening hours: Tuesday to Friday, Sunday, 11-17 h; Saturday 13-17 h.

 Admission ticket: 15/13/9 CHF.
 Free admission for visitors under the age of 6.